Coursescsharp/LINQFundamentalsCSharp10/README.md

 "product.ProductId = sale.ProductID AND Qty = sale.OrderQty"

-Using the LING methods instead:
+Using the LINQ methods instead:

 ```
 list = products